 5) Caring about how they feel so they would prefer to focus on the outcome that they desire, rather than the current reality of the situation.

-Here are a few of my top tips for becoming more resilient :
+Here are a few of my top tips for becoming a more resilient person:

 - Choose Kindness towards yourself – resilience is often about the fear of not being able to cope or the fear of change.